IBM/ibm_zos_zosmf/docs/README_cpm.md

 ## Roles-Specification

 - [provision_software_service](../roles/provision_software_service/README.md): This role can be used to provision a z/OS software service.
-The provision role will create a local record file of instance information that is responsed from registry API in json format, and this file will be served to other CP&M roles such like manage_software_instance and remove_software_instance.
+The provision role will create a local record file of instance information that is responded from registry API in json format, and this file will be served to other CP&M roles such like manage_software_instance and remove_software_instance.

 - [manage_software_instance](../roles/manage_software_instance/README.md): This role can be used to manage a provisioned software service instance.
 Various actions can be performed on a provisioned instance using this role.